Matt Olson Preview, Player Props: Braves vs. Giants

 Matt Olson At The Plate

-- Olson has driven in a run in 58 games this season (47.5%), including 28 games with more than one RBI (23.0%).
-He has also driven in three or more of his team's runs in 14 contests.
+- Olson has driven in a run in 58 games this season (46.0%), including 28 games with more than one RBI (22.2%).
+He has also driven home three or more of his team's runs in 14 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.